 04 Apr Burnout and compassion fatigue – growing risk in veterinary profession

 Professional burnout is a progressive process in which a veterinary surgeon subjected to prolonged stress and physical, emotional and psychological tension separates from work and other relationships in his or her life.
-As newest text say, in recent years, an increasing number of professionals burned out have been observed.
+As the newest text says, in recent years, an increasing number of professionals burned out have been observed.
 It has a negative impact on well-being, personal and professional life.

 Compassion fatigue syndrome

 Engaging and responding to the needs of clients is often associated with strong emotions, as well as the use of verbal and non-verbal communication techniques.
 Social skills that are necessary to deal with the emotions of animal owners (e.g. at the time of euthanasia or emotionally unstable customers) require extraordinary patience, long practice and adequate time for practising.
 This very special and deep form of care, not even for the animal itself, but for its owner, a stranger to us, is a very big risk for the so-called compassion fatigue syndrome.
 It appears if the spiritual, emotional and psychological balance of the veterinarian is not preserved.
 Strong psychological and emotional fatigue associated with the constant feeling of compassion is a burden arising as a result of constant and excessive exposure to traumatic events experienced by animal owners and their family members.

 Stages of professional burnout